AleksandarJavorovic/scentric/README.md

 - Adding comments to the site, where authenticated users are able to comment on other persons perfume review/comments.
 - Adding rating system, where users would be able to rate other people perfumes.
 - Add filters to the searching feature.

+# Deployment

+The site was deployed to Heroku platoform.

+## Deployment Preparation
+Before the deployment, the following steps were taken to prepare the application for the deployment on Heroku:
+- The setting DEBUG in the settings.py was set to FALSE.
+- All the dependencies were stored in the requirements.txt file with the command `pip3 freeze --local > requirements.txt`.
+- The start command for the application `web: gunicorn scentric.wsgi` was stored in a Procfile.

+## Setup
+The steps to deploy an app to Heroku are as follows:
+- Create a new App from the Heroku dashboard.
+- Enter a name for the app and select a region, then click on "Create App".
+- On the page of the app that opens, go to the "Settings" tab.
+- In Settings add the necessary config vars, for this project I added my cloudinary URL, database URL, and Django Secret Key.
+- Next, add the buildpack "Heroku/Python".
+- Afterwards, go to the "Deploy" tab on the app page.
+- In the "Deployment method" section, select "GitHub" and follow the steps to connect Heroku with GitHub.
+- Then, in the "Connect to GitHub" section, search for the repository that is supposed to be deployed and click on "Connect".
+- The last step is to either:
+    - enable automatic deployment by clicking on the button "Enable Automatic Deploys" in the "Automatic Deploys" Section.
+    - deploy a branch manually by selecting the branch and clicking the button "Deploy Branch" in the "Manual deploys" section.